 Middle School Mathematics

 Experience the answer to the question that most students have in school, “When will I ever use this in real life?”
 From the master ocean navigators of ancient Polynesia to the engineers who developed the GPS in your phones, this session will focus on how math continues to help us develop and progress in solving problems.
 This will better solidify math concepts learned in schools, and help students maintain their math edge throughout the summer.
 Join us for this fun and practical side of mathematics without the traditional lecture styles of a typical classroom.
-After this session, students will be able to apply the mathematics that they have been learning in the classroom to real world problems, gain an appreciation for the mathematics, and see how mathematics is a mindset that many cultures had and developed on their own.
+After this session, students will be able to apply the mathematics that they have been learning in the classroom to

 High School Mathematics